A

 Structuring Content Around Questions, Not Keywords

-Traditional SEO content is often organized around keyword targets) pages built to rank for “drug rehab in [city]” or “alcohol treatment center.”
+Traditional SEO content is often organized around keyword targets, with pages built to rank for “drug rehab in [city].”
 AEO requires a different architecture.
-Answer engines are looking for content that directly and clearly answers a specific question (and the structure of the page should make that answer easy to extract.
+Answer engines look for content that directly answers a question, and the structure should make that answer easy to extract.

-That means leading with the answer, supporting it with depth, and organizing pages so that a specific question maps to a specific, clearly bounded section of content.
-A pillar page on addiction treatment that buries the answer to “what does detox involve” in paragraph eleven of a 3,000-word page is not AEO-optimized, regardless of how complete it is.
+That means leading with the answer, supporting it with depth, and organizing pages so a specific question maps to a specific section.
+A pillar page that buries “what does detox involve” in paragraph eleven is not AEO-optimized, regardless of how complete it is.

 Building Topical Authority Across a Content Cluster

-Answer engines favor sources that demonstrate complete knowledge on a subject, not just pages that answer one question well.
-A treatment center with a deep content cluster covering addiction, treatment modalities, levels of care, insurance navigation, and recovery support is a more credible source than one with isolated pages targeting individual keywords.
+Answer engines favor sources that demonstrate complete knowledge on a subject.
+A treatment center with a deep content cluster covering addiction, modalities, levels of care, insurance, and recovery support is more credible than one with isolated pages targeting individual keywords.

 Establishing Credibility Signals Answer Engines Can Read

-AEO in health content is heavily influenced by E-E-A-T signals (Experience, Expertise, Authoritativeness, and Trustworthiness.
-Answer engines aren’t just looking for content that answers a question; they’re looking for content from sources qualified to answer it.
-In behavioral health, that means clear author attribution with relevant credentials, clinical review of medical content, accurate and current clinical information, and organizational credibility signals like accreditation and licensing.
+AEO in health content is heavily influenced by E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness).
+In behavioral health, that means author attribution with credentials, clinical review of medical content, accurate current clinical information, and accreditation disclosure.

-Treatment center content that lacks these signals) anonymous authorship, no clinical review, outdated clinical claims (is less likely to be cited regardless of how well it’s structured around the target question.
+Treatment center content lacking these signals (anonymous authorship, no clinical review, outdated clinical claims) is less likely to be cited regardless of how well it’s structured around the target question.

 Optimizing for AI Tools Beyond Google

-Google’s AI Overviews are the highest-volume answer engine for most treatment center queries, but they’re not the only one that matters.
-ChatGPT, Perplexity, and other AI tools are increasingly used by people researching health and treatment options) and each has its own content selection logic.
-Content that performs well for AEO generally tends to perform across platforms, but facilities should monitor where their content is and isn’t appearing across the major answer engines, not just in Google Search Console.
+Google’s AI Overviews are the highest-volume answer engine for most treatment center queries, but not the only one that matters.
+ChatGPT, Perplexity, and Gemini each have their own selection logic.
+Facilities should monitor each engine separately, not assume Google performance carries over.

 Monitoring Citation Performance

 Most facilities have no visibility into whether their content appears in AI-generated answers.
-Building that visibility (through regular manual SERP checks for priority queries, Google Search Console monitoring, and periodic testing across AI platforms) is the first step toward managing AEO performance rather than guessing at it.
+Building that visibility (through manual SERP checks, GSC AI Mode reports, and periodic testing across AI platforms) is the first step toward managing AEO performance rather than guessing at it.

 Building Content That Answer Engines Choose to Cite